Redundancy

 -

-All servers must meet the standard Revolution System Requirements.
+All servers must meet the standard OneAlert System Requirements.
 Paying special attention to the firewall settings to enable communication.

 -